HobnobMancer/pyrewton/pyrewton/cazymes/evaluate_tools/README.md

 Each row contains a unique protein.
 The columns named after a prediction tool include the CAZyme (1) / non-CAZyme (0) predicted classification, and the 'CAZy' column includes the CAZyme (1) and non-CAZyme (0) classification of the protein by CAZy.

-### Dataframes created for the CAZy class and CAZy family multilabel classification
+**Dataframes created for the CAZy class and CAZy family multilabel classification:**

 `{tool}_fam_prediction_df_{time_stamp}.csv`
 These dataframes containg the CAZy family classifications for each protein.